 - 1. State your location

 - 2. Vehicle description

 - ☐ License plate number of vehicle

 - □ Colour of vehicle

+- □ Make and model of vehicle

 - 3. Direction of travel for the vehicle

 - 4. Description of driver

 Always maintain a safe distance from any driver you suspect might be impaired.

 Always wear your seatbelt and do not call while driving.